vadel/ACPD/README.md

 The main steps of the experiment are as follows:
 + The source probability distribution is selected (the possible configurations can be found in the notebook or in the paper).
-+ The results corresponding to the adversarial examples computed in the step 1.2 are loaded.
++ The results corresponding to the adversarial examples computed in the steps 1.2 and 1.3 are loaded.
 + The reach of the attacks is filtered taking into account the attack budget, and two subsets of inputs are sampled, one to generate the transition matrices and the other one to evaluate the effectiveness of our attack method.
 + A set of 1000 target probability distributions is randomly sampled.
 + For each target distribution: